 Time:3 Hours Maximum Marks:80 Illustrate your answers with suitable diagrams where ever necessary.
 LONG ANSWER QUESTIONS - (Write any Two) 1.
-(A) Explain the Gross features of Right atrium.(OR) (B) Explain the Gross features of Stomach.
+(A) Explain the Gross features of Right atrium.
+(OR) (B) Explain the Gross features of Stomach.
 2. (A) Explain the Gross features of Kidney.
 (OR) (B) Explain the Gross features of Thyroid gland.
 (2 X 10 =20) SHORT ANSWER QUESTIONS - (Write any Five) 1.
 Discuss the Classification of joints with its examples.
 2. Discuss the boundaries and contents of superior Mediastinum.
 3. Discuss the gross features of Right lung.
 4. Discuss the external & internal features of 2nd part of Duodenum 5.
 Discuss the location, external features of urinary bladder.
 6. Discuss the supports of uterus.
 (5 x 6=30) VERY SHORT ANSWER QUESTIONS - (Write any Ten) Write a note on Sesamoid bone.
 Trace the conducting system of Heart.
 List out the paranasal air sinuses.
 Write a note on Pancreatic duct.
 List out the parts & functions of extra hepatic biliary apparatus.
 Write a note on Trigone of urinary bladder.
 Enumerate the Ovarian follicles.
 Enumerate the hormones of Adrenal gland.
 Enumerate the layers of Scrotum.
-(10 x3 =30)
+List out the meningeal layers & its modifications.
+Structure of thin skin.
+Write a note on Fertilization (10 x3 =30)